fusioncharts/dev_centre_docs/getting-started/ember/your-first-chart-using-ember.md

 npm install ember-fusioncharts fusioncharts --save
 ```

-In `ember-cli-build.js` file include the necessary files to add the Fusioncharts dependency.
+Include the necessary files to add the `fusioncharts` dependencies in `ember-cli-build.js` file in the project root directory .

 > If you need to use different assets in different environments, specify an object as the first parameter.
 That object's keys should be the environment name and the values should be an asset to use in that environment.